-4.2.1.Reimbursement for personnel shall be on the following basis:

-- a) The Receiving Participant shall be responsible for the payment of, or shall reimburse the Sending Participant in relation to, all salaries; associated benefits; overtime, and hazard pay submitted for payment by the Sending Participant in accordance with salary schedules and/or union contracts in existence with the Sending Participant. - b) The costs of travel, per diem, accommodations, and vehicle hire, as well as other expenditures supported by receipts shall be reimbursed to the Sending Participant. - c) Where accommodation and meals are not provided by the Receiving Participant, expenses shall be reimbursed under the Sending Participant per diem regulations. - d) An INLO from a Sending Participant may be requested by a Receiving Participant to assist in the mobilization and/or demobilization of the Sending Participants' wildland fire management resources at the Receiving Participant Coordinating Authority Fire Centre (see 4.2.6).
-The Receiving Participant shall cover the cost of travel, accommodation, meals, daily incidentals, and all associated payroll costs for the INLO.
+- 4.2.1.An acceptable daily flat rate, established and documented prior to mobilization for overhead and crew personnel, may be used in lieu of Clauses 4.2.1a. - a) The daily flat rate shall include all salaries, associated benefits, overtime, hazard pay and mobile device costs. - b) The costs of travel, per diem, and vehicle hire as well other expenditures approved by the Receiving Participant and supported by receipts shall be reimbursed to the Sending Participant when the Receiving Participant cannot provide these services.
+Note: see 4.2.14 regarding medical expenses. - c) Where lodging and meals are not provided by the Receiving Participant, expenses shall be reimbursed under the Sending Participant per diem regulations. - d) An INLO from a Sending Participant may be requested by a Receiving Participant to assist in the mobilization and/or demobilization of the Sending Participants' wildland fire management resources at the Receiving Participant Coordinating Authority Fire Centre (see 4.2.6).
+The Receiving Participant shall cover the cost of travel, accommodations, meals, daily incidentals and associated daily flat rate for the INLO.
 Rental vehicle cost may be recoverable based on the requirements as approved by the Receiving Participant.